Jobun of Silla

-Jobun of Silla (r.
+Jobun (r.
 230–247, died 247), also known by his title Jobun Isageum, was the eleventh king of the Korean state of Silla.
 He was the grandson of Beolhyu Isageum, and a member of the Seok clan.
 He was the son of Goljeong with Lady Ongmo, a daughter of Kim Gudo.
 Lady Ongmo's brother was Michu Isageum.

-The Samguk Sagi also reports that the small country of Gammun-guk (near present-day Gimcheon) was conquered by Jobun's general Uro in 231.
+The Samguk sagi also reports that the small country of Gammun-guk (near present-day Gimcheon) was conquered by Jobun's general Uro in 231.
 Japanese forces attacked the capital but Jobun Isageum wins against the Japanese in 232.
 Golbeol-guk (near present-day Yeongcheon) surrendered in 236.
 Baekje attacked the western frontier of Silla in 239.
 Clashes with Goguryeo and Wa took place during Jobun's reign.